marciot/mac68k-hacks/docs/README.md

 * [Thomas Tempelmann]'s Macintosh developer site.
 * [Joshua Stein]'s Macintosh programming site
-* [Apple Developer Resources Mirror]: Tons of resources formerly available via the Apple FTP site
+* [Apple Developer Resources Mirror] Tons of resources formerly available via the Apple FTP site
-* [CDEV Framework for Code Warrior]: A few CDEV projects with very good documentation
+* [CDEV Framework for Code Warrior] A few CDEV projects with very good documentation
-* [Mirror of UMICH resources]: A mirror of UMICH resources [UMICH mirror 1], [UMICH mirror 2] and [UMICH mirror 3]
+* __Mirror of UMICH resources__: An archive of many Macintosh things, including development sources
-  * [UMICH mirror 1] - This is the link via the Internet Archive's Wayback Machine.
-Consider clicking the "Save this URL" button for any things you find interesting and that the Internet Archive has not captured.
+  * [UMICH mirror 1] - Mirror via the Internet Archive's Wayback Machine (consider clicking the "Save this URL" button for interesting things that the Internet Archive has not yet captured).
   * [UMICH mirror 2] and [UMICH mirror 3]